galaunay/PyFields/README.rst

-This module has been written to carry out analysis on 2D and 3D fields, like velocity, concentration, temperature, ... fields.
+This module has been written to carry out analysis on 2D and 3D fields, like velocity, concentration, temperature, ... .
 It can handle sets of fields, to analyze time evolution of the aforementioned fields.
 This module includes methods for importing field, analysing them, display them and export them in other format.